Next meeting: 25 August 2016

 Globally, buildings use about 40% of the world’s energy and 20% of water, and are responsible for producing up to 33% of global carbon (CO2) emissions and 30% of waste.

 In Cape Town, commercial buildings use 44% of electricity and are responsible for 29% of carbon emissions.* Electricity tariffs are rising steeply, there is a medium-term national power shortage and large power users like commercial buildings need to address their impact on the environment.
 For all these reasons, not least the financial savings, a concerted effort is needed to maximise the potential of energy efficiency in the commercial sector of our local economy.

-To help people take action the City of Cape Town, Eskom and the South African Property Owners' Association (SAPOA) collaborated to launch the Energy Efficiency Forum for the Commercial Sector in 2009.
+To help people take action, the City of Cape Town, Eskom and the South African Property Owners' Association collaborated to launch the Energy Efficiency Forum for the Commercial Sector in 2009.
 It is supported by Old Mutual and the UCT Energy Research Centre.

-The forum provides owners and managers of offices, shopping centres, hotels and other commercial and public buildings with practical knowledge on energy efficiency solutions, and serves as a platform for collective action and shared learning.
-Regular forum meetings offer case studies of energy efficiency retrofits and updates on financing options, policy issues and training opportunities.
-Innovations like ‘Green Leasing’ are explored, to find ways of overcoming barriers and scaling up energy efficiency action.
-There is also an annual ‘Marketplace’ event where suppliers of energy efficiency products and services showcase their offerings.
+The forum provides owners and managers of offices, shopping centres, hotels and other commercial and public buildings with practical knowledge on energy efficiency solutions.
+Regular forum meetings offer case studies, expert advice, topical panel discussions and updates on policy, financing, support and training opportunities.
+Innovations such as ‘Green Leasing’ are explored, to find ways of overcoming barriers and scaling up energy efficiency action.
+An annual award programme recognises excellence, and site tours keep the learning alive between meetings.

 To register for the forum, click here.
 This will enable you to receive future invitations and updates.